Enter to Win Tickets to Des Moines’ Hometown Team Weekend!

 What can I win?

-One lucky winner will receive tickets to Des Moines’ Hometown Team Weekend plus special replica t-shirts!
-The games are on January 31 and February 1
+One lucky winner will receive tickets to Des Moines’ Hometown Team Weekend plus special replica t-shirts inspired by the special edition uniforms!
+The games will be held at the Knapp Center on January 31 and February 1.

 Can I still play if the contest has already started?